 How to Save on a Title Loan

 The easiest way to save a significant amount on a car title loan is to find a lender that charges a reasonable rate.
-The difference between lenders, and even within lenders, can be several hundred dollars per month.
-In our post about shopping for a title loan, we explain a simple tactic that is very easy to learn.
-Following this one simple tactic can save you thousands on your next title loan.
+The difference between lenders, and even within lenders, can be several hundred dollars per month which can equal thousands over the loan term.
+Finding a title loan with a lower payment can save you a significant amount of interest on your next title loan.

 Find a lender that meets all of your needs and don’t be afraid to say no and walk away if the agreement is not something you can commit to.
-Don’t get stuck in a very high interest loan that you can’t repay.
+Don’t get stuck in a very high interest loan that is difficult to repay.
 This will only cause more problems.
-Also, be prepared to negotiate.
-If you think the rate is to high, ask for a lower one.
+Also, prepare to negotiate.
+If you think the rate is too high, ask for a lower one.
 Remember, you are the customer, the lender needs you.